HISPlayer/UnityWindows-SDK/setup-guide.md

 ### <ins>Multi Stream Properties</ins>

 Use **Multi Stream Properties** to set all configurations needed for multi stream.
-However, currently HISPlayer Windows SDK only supports single stream.
-Multi stream support will be added in the future.
 It starts with 0 elements.
-Adding more elements will be ignored until multi stream support is supported.
 Each element added has its own configuration.

 ### <ins>Multi Stream Properties</ins>
 Use Multi Stream Properties to set all the configuration needed for multi stream.
-However, currently HISPlayer Windows SDK only supports single stream.
-Multi stream support will be added in the future.
-It starts with 0 elements.
-Adding more elements will be ignored until multi stream support is supported.

 Each element added has its own configuration for multiple players and corresponds to 1 Render Surface.
 If you just need a single stream, then you just need to add 1 element with 1 URL.